santi755/blog-cleancode/backend/README.md

 - [x] Remove Comments.service and use CommentRepository inside each service instead (DDD)
 - [x] Change folder structure.
 Inside "blog" should be "Posts, Comments..." folders.
 And inside each one, the corresponding DDD layers ("application, domain, infrastructure, presentation").
 (Vertical slicing)
+- [ ] Add a shared folder with common classes (like "ValueObject" and "Entity")
 - [ ] Refactor value objects to use "static of" and "static fromPrimitives" methods

 ### Following iterations